Shanghai On August 12, 2022, 1 new local confirmed case of new coronary pneumonia, 3 new local asymptomatic infections, 8 new overseas imported new coronary pneumonia confirmed cases, 2 new overseas imported asymptomatic infections__ Shanghai Municipal Health Commission-breakinglatest.news-Breaking 

 2022From 0 to 24:00 on August 12, 2018, 1 new local confirmed case of new coronary pneumonia was added.

-the case, who lives in Minhang District and is a closed-loop isolation and control personnel in the city.
+the case, lives in Minhang District, and is a closed-loop isolation control person in the city.
 During the period, the nucleic acid test result of the new coronavirus was abnormal, and the result of the CDC review was positive.
 After consultation with experts at the municipal level, the epidemiological history, clinical symptoms, laboratory tests and imaging examination results were combined, and a confirmed case was diagnosed.

 2022From 0 to 24:00 on August 12, 2018, 3 new cases of local asymptomatic infection were added.